pure-data/deken/developer/NOTES.md

 This will give you something like `deken/development/dist/deken.exe` (The standalone installer can be created on macOS and Linux as well)

-When creating a standalone executable, make sure that you patch easywebdav2.
+When creating a standalone executable, an attempt is made to automatically fix the 'easywebdav2' package.